gamesbook/protograf/docs/source/card_decks.rst

     on `Countersheet and Counter Commands`_

-In many cases, the ``Data()`` command will be needed in order to provide settings, for the properties of the elements appearing on a card, from another source; for example, an Excel file.
+In many cases, the ``Data()`` command will be needed in order to provide settings for the properties of the elements appearing on a card, from another source; for example, an Excel or CSV file.
+This will typically be text that needs to appear, but could also include colors and links to images.

 In some cases, the ``Matrix()`` command will be needed.
 This is an alternate method of providing the settings for the properties of the elements appearing on a card.

 These commands, and the ones supporting them, are described in detail below.

 For additional examples that illustrate some of these, see the :doc:`card and deck examples <examples/cards>` section.